- A level requirements: ABB

 This module comprises a series of lectures, seminars and practical classes to facilitate students constructing their own learning in the fields of volcanology and geohazards.
 Lectures and guided reading present the scientific, societal, economic and political aspects of volcanic hazards within the wider geohazard context.
 These themes are then explored further through illustrative case studies, guest seminars and practical exercises.

-This module is a 10 day field class or online equivalent in which students learn various techniques required to assess the 3D geological evolution of an area.
-Training entails mapping exercises at different scales, designed to develop abilities to visualise geology and geomorphology in 3D, and to analyse and synthesise discrete observations to build a full four-dimensional model that includes the deep-time geological history of the area .
+This module is a residential field class in which students learn various techniques required to assess the 3D geological evolution of an area.
+Training entails mapping exercises at different scales, designed to develop abilities to visualise geology and geomorphology in 3D, and to analyse and synthesise discrete observations to build a full four-dimensional model that includes the deep-time geological history of the area.
 Mapping techniques also include notebook construction, to complement any geological or geomorphological map, generalised vertical sections and lithostratigraphy, and the construction of cross-sections for 3D visualisation.
 These are all skills that are highly regarded and often required by geoscience employers, and this field class also provides the students with several skills required for final year independent research projects.
-Staff supervise all mapping and technical exercises and provide feedback throughout, but with progressively less direct staff supervision as the module progresses, to encourage independent work as student’s skills develop.
-Group work, when possible, develops the individual’s ability to work effectively in a team.
+Supervision of all mapping and technical exercises is designed to encourage increasingly independent work as students’ skills develop.
+Group work develops the individual’s ability to work effectively in a team.
 Assessment takes place during the field class exercise.

 Year three modules are research-based.
 The aim is to train students in the analysis of large-scale, multidisciplinary geological problems and to provide an awareness of the key applications and employment areas of geoscience.
 A major feature of this year of study is the independent field project and dissertation in which students have the opportunity to conduct a major piece of original field-based research and to present it in both a conference talk and a substantial report.